 Our diets are not what they used to be.
-We eat a lot of processed foods that have been stripped of their key nutrients.
+We eat a lot of processed foods that have been stripped of key nutrients.
 Even if you eat healthy, it is very unlikely that you could “right the wrongs” of a nutritional imbalance, without supplementing your diet.
-There is an overwhelming amount of documented research to suggest that many people can find adequate support for their mental health concerns through simple nutrition (herbs, vitamins, and amino acids).
-Supporting research…>
+There is an overwhelming amount of documented research to suggest that many people can find adequate support for their mental health concerns through simple dietary supplementation (herbs, vitamins, and amino acids).
+Supporting Research…>

 Protazen® contains NO St. John's Wort!